olegpolivin/sql_solutions/README.md

-# sql-ex.ru
-Solutions of SQL exercises
+# Solutions to SQL exercises
+Currently, the repository contains solutions to some of the problems from
+- hackerrank
+- sql-ex.ru